Pearlscale Fancy GoldfishFamily: Cyprinidae Carassius auratus auratusPhoto © Animal-World: Courtesy David Brough

-The rounded body of the Pearlscale Goldfish appears as if adorned with rows of luminescent pearls!
+The rounded body of the Pearlscale Goldfish looks like it is adorned with rows of luminescent pearls!

 For more goldfish information, see: